IRAs for US Non-Residents – Account being Closed.

 What are the IRA eligibility rules?

-To contribute to an IRA, you need to be a US resident.
+To contribute to an IRA, you need to be a US tax resident.
+You don’t need to be physically living in the US to contribute to your IRA.
 The rules are then further broken down depending on the type of IRA you open.

-For a Traditional IRA, you need to earn taxable income and be aged under 70 1/2.
+For a Traditional IRA, you need to earn taxable income and the maximum amount you can contribute in 2023 is $6500 and $7500 for those age 50 or older.
 Whether the contributions are tax deductible is slightly more nuanced and relates to your income level.

 You can contribute to a Roth IRA if your gross income is: